Aesthetics | Change | ECONOMIES | Ecosystems

 As you read in the overview, axes are the fundamental ideas of EcoTypes.
-All eighteen are below: examples include Aesthetics, Diversity, Ecosystems, Nature, Science, and Time.
+There have been as many as eighteen EcoTypes axes.
+At present there four for each EcoTypes theme: examples include Aesthetics, Ecosystems, Nature, Science, and Time.
 Some may strike you as surprising!…but all are relevant to how we approach environmental issues.

 Each axis has two poles to express the full variety of opinion on each.
-You may decide you embrace one pole or the other, or both poles!...but do remember that each expresses genuine difference of opinion, and even if we wish to embrace both poles it may be difficult to do so.
+You may decide you embrace one pole or the other, or both poles!...but each expresses genuine difference of opinion.
 Choices are hard, yet bringing together all opinions is hard too.

 The EcoTypes survey consists of two statements for each axis, one—often strongly worded—representing each pole, as a quick way to get your own opinion.
 The statements were derived statistically from a number of candidates.
 You’ll see your scores for each axis—an average of your response to the two statements—on the EcoTypes report you receive after completing the survey.

 The summaries you'll see below include a key question and quick overview for each axis, its two poles and statements, and its related theme (Place, Knowledge, or Action).

 Detailed information offering context and justification for the tensions inherent in each axis is available in the forthcoming EcoTypes book.